OxanaYu/learning-github/README.md

 Good evening!
-This text will be saved in my next commit.
+This text will be saved in the next commit.